satori-com/mzbench/doc/server_api.md

 ### GET /log?id=number

-Request benchmark logs, in a case of success, response would be plain bench log text.
-If the bench is still running, log would be streamed continuously until it finishes.
+Request benchmark logs, in a case of success, response will be plain bench log text.
+If the bench is still running, log will be streamed continuously until it finishes.

 ### GET /data?id=number

-Request benchmark data, in a case of success, response would be tab-delimited CSV with timestamp followed by metric name and value, for example:
+Request benchmark data, in a case of success, response will be tab-delimited CSV with timestamp followed by metric name and value, for example:

     curl http://mzbench.myserver.com/data?id=1236
     1439245024  mzb.workers.failed.value    0